-Except as expressly provided by this code, the university may set deadlines related to the investigation and hearing process.
+Except as expressly provided by this Code, the university may set deadlines related to the investigation and hearing process.
 Absent extraordinary circumstances, respondents must submit all witness names and evidence for submission at least two business days prior to a scheduled hearing.

-(B(C) Advisor.
+(C) Advisor.

-The respondent and the complainant may have choose to bring an advisor for support throughout the disciplinary process.
+The respondent may choose to bring an advisor for support throughout the disciplinary process.
 The advisor (i.e., support person) may be any person other than a witness.
-The advisor may only counsel the student and may not actively participate in the disciplinary process, unless clarification is needed as determined by the hearing body.
+The advisor may only counsel the student and may not actively participate in the disciplinary process, unless the hearing body determines that clarification is needed.

+(D) Witnesses.

-- (C) Written statements and witnesses. - (D) Witnesses. - (1) The respondent and the complainant, in charges involving sexual misconduct, may submit a written statement, may invite relevant factual witnesses to attend, invite character witnesses to submit written statements, ask questions of witnesses called by others, and will be notified of potential witnesses to be called.
-The respondent and the complainant must submit a list of potential witnesses to the hearing body at least two business days prior to the hearing. - (2) The university may present witnesses as well as question those presented by the respondent and the complainant will notify the respondent of invited witnesses. - (3) Respondents may also invite up to three character witnesses to submit written statements for the hearing body's review.
-A character witness is considered to be a person who attests to another's moral conduct and reputation.
-Character witness statements will only be considered during sanctioning process if a violation is found. - (D) Witness absence.
+- (1) The respondent may invite relevant factual witnesses to attend, ask questions of witnesses called by others, and will be notified of potential witnesses to be called. - (2) The university may present witnesses, question those presented by the respondent and will notify the respondent of invited witnesses. - (3) Respondents may also invite up to three character witnesses to submit written statements for the hearing body's review.
+A character witness is a person who attests to another's moral conduct and reputation.
+Character witness statements will only be considered during sanctioning process if a violation is found.